-Goodman recognizes two basic modes of reference -- denotation and exemplification.
+Goodman recognizes two basic modes of reference-denotation and exemplification.
 Denotation is the familiar relation of a word to its object.
 A name denotes its bearer; a predicate denotes the members of its extension.
-Many philosophers leave it at that.
-But Goodman contends that many pictures and other non-verbal symbols also denote, for they stand to their objects in the same relations as names and predicates do to theirs. portrait denotes its subject; a general picture, such as a picture of a warbler in a field guide, denotes each of the items it applies to.
-Fictive symbols lack denotations, since nothing in reality answers to them.
-There is no Santa Claus, so neither the name 'Santa Claus' nor the picture on the Christmas card denotes.
-The interpretation of such symbols, Goodman maintains, depends rather on what terms denote them.
-We understand them by recognizing that they instantiate terms such as 'Santa Claus representation', 'Father Christmas representation', and so on.
-It might seem that we need to know what such a symbol denotes before we know which symbols denote it; that, for example, we need to know that the picture on the card denotes Santa Claus in order to know that the term 'Santa Claus picture' denotes the card.
-Goodman denies this.
+Goodman contends that many pictures and other non-verbal symbols also denote, for they stand to their objects in the same relations as names and predicates do to theirs.
+A portrait denotes its subject; a generic picture, like the picture of a warbler in a field guide, denotes each of the items it applies to.
+The denotation of fictive symbols is null, since nothing in reality answers to them.
+The interpretation of such symbols, Goodman maintains, depends on what terms denote them.
+It might seem that we need to know what such a symbol denotes before we know which symbols denote it; e.g., that we need to know that the picture on the card denotes Santa Claus in order to know that 'Santa Claus picture' denotes the card.
+Goodman thinks otherwise.
 Just as we recognize pictures as landscapes without comparing them to the real estate (if any) that they depict, we recognize Santa Claus pictures without comparing them to their referents.
 We learn to classify pictures and descriptions directly, by learning to recognize the relevant features that they share with one another.
 We need not compare them to anything else.

-Some symbols, for example abstract paintings, do not even purport to denote.
+Some symbols, such as abstract paintings, do not purport to denote.
 They refer, Goodman says, via exemplification.
-In exemplification, a symbol points up some of its own features, and thereby both refers and affords epistemic access to them.
+In exemplification, a symbol highlights some of its own features, and thereby both refers and affords epistemic access to them.
 A commercial paint sample exemplifies its color and sheen.
-An abstract expressionist painting exemplifies the viscosity of paint.
-Exemplification, being the relation between a sample and the features it is a sample of, is not peculiar to art and commerce.
+An abstract expressionist painting exemplifies paint's viscosity.
+Exemplification is not peculiar to art and commerce.
 It is ubiquitous in science, in pedagogy, and elsewhere.
-An experiment exemplifies the features it tests for -- for example, the effect of temperature on electrical resistance.
-A sample problem in a text book exemplifies the problem solving strategies the students are expected to learn.
+An experiment exemplifies the features it tests for.
+A sample problem in a text book exemplifies the problem solving strategies students are expected to learn.
 Here too, Goodman's investigations into aesthetics illuminate a lot more than the arts.

 Denotation and exemplification are not mutually exclusive.
-Seventeenth century Dutch still lifes depict opulent arrangements of flowers and fruit and exemplify ambivalence about worldly success.
 Picasso's portrait of Gertrude Stein denotes Stein and exemplifies monumentality.
-Symbols in the arts typically perform a variety of interanimating referential functions.
+Symbols in the arts typically perform multiple interanimating referential functions.

 Neither denotation nor exemplification need be literal.
-The term 'solidly grounded' denotes no theories literally.
+'Solidly grounded' denotes no theories literally.
 Nevertheless, we readily distinguish theories that are solidly grounded from theories that are not.
 Moreover, the statement that a theory is solidly grounded says something informative and important about it.
 Goodman's explanation is that the term 'solidly grounded' denotes some theories metaphorically.
-So to say of one of those theories that it is solidly grounded is to say something true.
+To say of such a theory that it is solidly grounded is to say something true.
 He takes a similar line with exemplification.
 A symbol can exemplify only features it has.
 Proofs, being inert, cannot literally exemplify power.
 But some proofs possess and exemplify power metaphorically.
 Gödel's proof is, and presents itself as, powerful.
 In so doing, it metaphorically exemplifies power.
 Metaphorical denotation is real denotation, and metaphorical exemplification is real exemplification.

 The use of symbols effects connections both within and across domains.
 The members of any collection bear some similarity to one another.
-But not every similarity is worth noting.
+Not every similarity is worth noting.
 By contriving category schemes, we group together things whose resemblance matters, and supply labels to characterize what the members of those groups share.
 We thereby impose order on a realm.
-The labels that make up a category scheme -- be they verbal, iconic, pictorial, or diagrammatic -- literally denote the items they characterize, and render salient features that their denotata share.
+The labels that make up a category scheme literally denote the items they characterize, and render salient features that their denotata share.